Last Updated on by Michael Brockbank

 Another example is how Google may time-stamp videos from YouTube to help viewers find specific parts.

-In any case, a list of points within the content can make the difference for how you engage the audience.
+In any case, a list of points within the content can make a difference in how you engage the audience.

 How a Table of Contents Impacts Blog Posts